Library Disability Services Coordinator

-In participation with HathiTrust, Cornell University Library (CUL) can provide access for eligible patrons with print disabilities to those items within HathiTrust (http://www.hathitrust.org/) that CUL also holds in print.
+In participation with HathiTrust, Cornell University Library (CUL) can provide access for eligible patrons with print disabilities to items within the HathiTrust Digital Library (http://www.hathitrust.org/).
 Access is accomplished through a proxy.
 Eligible patrons wishing to use the service of enhanced access may refer to this guide (PDF) for step-by-step instruction.
 Contact CUL proxies through CUL-HTProxy-L@cornell.edu.

 - Eligible patron: an affiliated user at a supporting institution who has a print disability for which access to digital copies of library books is a reasonable and appropriate accommodation.

-- Print disability: a disability, such as a visual impairment, learning disability, physical disability, or other disabilty that impedes access to printed content in the standard way.
+- Print disability: a disability, such as a visual impairment, learning disability, physical disability, or other disability that impedes access to printed content in the standard way.

 - Proxy: a representative designated by a HathiTrust Supporting Institution who accesses in-copyright content on behalf of an eligible patron.